Sirupsen/sirupsen.github.io/_posts/2017-11-21-how-to-find-and-engage-your-audience-with-Slack-and-IFTTT.md

 Google is our friend here, if we’re looking to get content out of a large site, chances are [someone else has already tried solving this problem](https://meta.stackexchange.com/questions/5857/rss-feed-for-searches).
 Shoot!
 It looks like getting a feed for searches is out.
 But we can use tags!

-They have a tag called "[custom-error-pages](https://stackoverflow.com/questions/tagged/custom-error-pages)" that looks like something I might want to get in on for my audience.
+They have a tag called "[custom-error-pages](https://stackoverflow.com/questions/tagged/custom-error-pages)" that looks like something I might want to follow for my audience.
 The link to their RSS feed hides at the bottom of their pages:

 ![](/static/images/curation/Blog_Post_content-curation_Rss_IH_7.png)